-After Superstorm Sandy, fiber is being installed along the coast as it won't corrode in the oceanside neighborhood's salt air and will better withstand future storms.
+Due to the brunt of Superstorm Sandy on NYC and the surrounding areas, fiber is being installed along the coast as it won't corrode in the salty air of oceanside neighborhoods and will better withstand future storms.

 Because it's so lightweight and thin, it takes up less space, and is easier to handle.
 If you want to scale a copper wired system then you need more and more of bigger and bigger cabling.
 With an optical system, there is almost no difference in size between the diameter and weight of different size fibers, and because a smaller fiber can carry so much more data than copper cables, you need less overall.